 The programme is a partnership between the school and Coleg Sir Gâr (Pibwrlwyd Campus).

 The course involves attending college for one morning or one afternoon session per week.
-Practical sessions are built into the day's training, to put into practice what has been learnt in the classroom.
-You will be assessed by short end of unit tests and by practical workshop tests.
 As spaces are limited, priority will be given to pupils with global grade C or lower.